virtualutopia/TestApiRails/README.md

 ## CRUD functions
  That is how you may use each of the CRUD reqeusts:
-* GET Request:
+* GET
 * * /pokemons

         :list of all the pokemons table

         /pokemons/#id   :details of pokemon with this id

 * POST
 * * /pokemons